 - Copies of transcripts from all colleges and universities attended.
 These do not need to be sent directly from the college or university – photocopies and digital copies are acceptable.

-- Copies of GRE (and if applicable, TOEFL or IELTS) test scores.
+- Copies of TOEFL or IELTS (only for international applicants) test scores.
 Photocopies and digital copies are acceptable.

 - A statement of your research interests and professional goals.
 Indicate links between your research interests and those of faculty members within the department as well as with other research in the field, where appropriate.
 Describe your teaching/tutoring experience - if applicable.
 You should also provide the name(s) of at least one and up to three SDSU Geography faculty members who would be suitable program advisors.
 You are encouraged to contact potential faculty advisors in advance of applying to discuss your research interests and potential fit with their areas of expertise.